Skip to main content

 Creating an equation

 To illustrate, I will use the ideal gas law in this article.
 The famous PV=nRT seen in high school.
-Let’s check how to make graphs that show the dependence of the volume of an ideal gas with pressure and temperature.
+Let’s check how to make graphs that show the dependence of the volume of an ideal gas on pressure and temperature.

 import sympy